-Details relating to the sediment contamination levels within the Caledonia OWF and Caledonia OECC are presented in Section 3.4.
-In summary, site-specific surveys of sediment contamination indicate that contamination levels are generally very low across the Caledonia OWF and OECC.
-The following contaminants are believed to exist in concentrations that are not expected to result in notable ecotoxicological impacts:
+- 3.7.1.18 Details relating to the sediment contamination levels within the Caledonia North Site and Caledonia North OECC are presented in Section 3.4.
+In summary, Site-specific surveys of sediment contamination indicate that contamination levels are generally very low across the Caledonia North Site and OECC.
+The following contaminants are believed to exist in concentrations that are not expected to result in notable ecotoxicological impacts: - Metals: no exceedance of ALs; - Organotins: below LOD at all stations; - OCPs: generally below LOD, no exceedance of ALs; - PBDEs: slight exceedances of the BAC, all concentrations below the FEQGs;

-- Metals: no exceedance of ALs; - Organotins: below LOD at all stations; - OCPs: generally below LOD, no exceedance of ALs; - PBDEs: slight exceedances of the BAC, all concentrations below the FEQGs; - PCBs: below LOD at all stations; - PAHs: no exceedances of respective ERL/ERM or TEL/PEL values; and - THCs: below published threshold values with exception of Station ENV21 which was marginally (0.7ug/g) above a level which some sensitive species might be impacted.
-However, analysis by UVF reported below the same Station ENV21 below the (10μg/g) threshold. - 3.7.1.19 None of the above contaminants were present in concentrations that would notably affect surrounding faunal communities.
+- PCBs: below LOD at all stations; - PAHs: no exceedances of respective ERL/ERM or TEL/PEL values; and - THCs: below published threshold values - 3.7.1.19 None of the above contaminants were present in concentrations that would notably affect surrounding faunal communities.
 Therefore, regardless of the volume of sediment disturbance, the low presence of contaminants limits their potential to become bioavailable. - 3.7.1.20 Typically, whilst very small concentrations of contaminants enter the dissolved phase, the vast majority will adhere to sediment particles when temporarily entering suspension in the water column.
 Partition coefficients may be applied to estimate the concentration of the contaminants entering the dissolves phase, which typically result in a reduction of several orders of magnitude than the concentrations associated with suspended sediments.
 As such, it is considered highly unlikely that the maximum allowable concentration (EQS) threshold will be exceeded for any of the substances as a result of disturbing sediment from the proposed activities, given both the low presence of contaminants and the fates of the sediment plumes.
-Although it is unforeseen, should there be an unanticipated increase in water concentrations of EQS substances, they would likely return to background concentrations very quickly (thus not materially impact any annual average EQS threshold).
-Therefore, it is not anticipated that disturbance of sediment-bound contaminants would affect a waterbody's performance against its EQSs as the potential impacts will be temporary in nature.

-3.7.1.21 An assessment of sediment plumes (see Volume 2, Chapter 2: Marine and Coastal Processes) as previously summarised (see Table 3-15), indicated the rapid dispersion of suspended sediment following the cessation of construction activities.
-To reiterate, all sediment plumes caused by Proposed Development (Offshore) construction activities are to be concentrated at the site of activity, rapidly dispersing and reducing in overall SSC until they quickly return to normal background concentrations.
-As such, any suspended sediment-bound contaminants are also likely to be rapidly dispersed with the tidal currents and therefore, increased bioavailability resulting in adverse ecotoxicological effects is not expected.

-- 3.7.1.22 Any activities resulting in disturbed sediments within either the Caledonia OWF or Caledonia OECC are not anticipated to have an impact on WFD Legislation or Bathing Water Legislation waterbodies.
-All site-specific modelling indicates that no works undertaken in the Caledonia OWF or the Caledonia OECC have measurable changes in SSC within designated WFD Legislation waterbodies (Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report). - 3.7.1.23 The magnitude of this potential impact is conservatively considered to be low when compared against the magnitude criteria (Table 3-18).

-Table 3-18: Determination of the magnitude of Impact 2 during the construction phase.
+Although it is unforeseen, should there be an unanticipated increase in water concentrations of EQS substances, they would likely return to background concentrations very quickly (thus not materially impact any annual average EQS thresholds).
+Therefore, it is not anticipated that disturbance of sediment-bound contaminants would affect a water body's performance against its EQSs as the potential impacts will be temporary in nature. - 3.7.1.21 An assessment of sediment plumes (see Volume 3, Chapter 2: Marine and Coastal Processes) as previously summarised (see Impact 1), indicated the rapid dispersion of suspended sediment following the cessation of construction activities.
+To reiterate, all sediment plumes caused by Caledonia North construction activities are to be concentrated at the site of activity, rapidly dispersing and reducing in overall SSC until they quickly return to normal background concentrations.
+As such, any suspended sediment-bound contaminants are also likely to be rapidly dispersed with the tidal currents and therefore, increased bioavailability resulting in adverse ecotoxicological effects is not expected. - 3.7.1.22 Of note, any activities resulting in disturbed sediments within either the Caledonia North Site or Caledonia North OECC are not anticipated to have an impact on WFD or rBWD waterbodies.
+All site-specific modelling indicates that no works undertaken in the Caledonia North Site or the Caledonia North OECC have measurable changes in SSC within designated WFD waterbodies (Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report). - 3.7.1.23 The magnitude of this potential impact is conservatively considered to be low when compared against the magnitude criteria (Table 3-18).
+Table 3-18: Determination of the magnitude of Impact 2 during the construction phase